 The invitation to edit the Oxford Handbook of Governance came from Dominic Byatt of Oxford University Press.
 After some hesitation, I accepted it in the hope of consolidating and extending the work I had undertaken, with my colleagues, within the framework of the ECPR Standing Group on Regulatory Governance and the Regulation & Governance journal.
-It proved a challenging task, mainly because I undertook it on top of other commitments, not least the editing of the Handbook on the Politics of Regulation (Edward Elgar).
-Still, it ended up being very rewarding.
+It proved a challenging task because of the scope of the subject but also because I undertook it on top of other commitments, not least the editing of the Handbook on the Politics of Regulation (Edward Elgar).
+Still, it ended up being a very rewarding project for me and I hope also for the readers and for the contributors to this handbook.